-4 4.
-V Vhat types of activities do the adults in your family like to do?
-Check the boxes for all that apply.

-[Basketball Softball
+Basketball Softball

-Cross Country/Running Skateboarding
+Cross Country/Runnin ng Skateboarding

-[Hunting/Shooting Hiking
+Hunting/Shooting Hiking

-[Football Volleyball
+Football E Volleyball

-[Swimming Gymnastics
+Swimming E Gymnastics

-[Martial Arts Walking
+Martial Arts E Walking

 Baseball Cheerleading

-[Tennis Dance
+Tennis Dance

-[Boxing Bowling
+Boxing I Bowling

-[Soccer Track/Field
+Soccer )[ Track/Field

 Golf Bicycling/BMX

 Horseback Riding Fishing

-Other (Please describe):
+Other (Please describ e):

-orts and other recreational activities?
-(Select all that

 apply)

 Home

 Friend's Home

 School (Wharton ISD/Junior College)

 Croom Park 1

 Croom Park 2

 Train Depot

 Dinosaur Park

 Guadalupe Park

 Harris Park

 Mayfair Park

 Pleasure Park

 Riverfront Park

 Santa Fe Trail

 Wharton Country Club

-State Parks, Wildlife Areas, Refuges, etc.
+State Parks, Wildlife Areas, Refuges, e etc.

-Other (Please describe any other parks in the region that tt you visit):
+Other (Please describe any other park s in the region that you visit):

+200 March 198 Ma

-6. How many times a week do you visit a park in V Wharton?
+6. How many times a week do you v visit a park in Wharton?

-\$
+•

-7. What, if anything, would lead you to visit a publi c park in Wharton more often?
+7 What if anothing would last you u to visit a public park in Wharton more often?

+r. what is anything, would ledd you To visic a public park in viriation more often?

+valk or ride a bike to the nearest park?

+8. Do you feel that you can safely w

+8. Do you feel that you can safely w

-8. Do you feel that you can safely walk or ride a bi ike to the nearest park?
+8. Do you feel that you can safely w

-Walking \$

-Biking